tweag/HaskellR/docs/internal-structures.md

 in `<RInternals.h>`.

-For the sake of efficiency, we do *not* use `HExp` as the basic datatype that all H generated code expects.
+For the sake of efficiency, we do *not* use `HExp` as the basic datatype that all `inline-r` generated code expects.
 That is, we do not use `HExp` as the universe of R expressions, merely as a *view*.
 We introduce the following *view function* to *locally* convert to a `HExp`, given a `SEXP` from R.

 ```Haskell